afsalbadarudeen/Stackstorm/README.md

 good morning.
 how are you doing?
 where are you from
 i am from los angeles.

+where exactly are you living in los angeles?